Dynamical Prevention of Topological Defect Formation: Higgs dynamics with a negative Hubble mass term

 The left panel of Fig.~\ref{fig: inflaton} shows the time evolution of the inflaton field.
-The inflaton field is initially set to be $\phi \simeq 10\sqrt{2}\, M_{\rm pl}$ at $t = 0$, and the slow-roll phase ends at $m_\phi t \simeq 16$, after which $\phi$ starts to oscillate in this case.
+The inflaton field is initially set to be $\phi \simeq 10\sqrt{2}\, M_{\rm pl}$ at $t = 0$, and the slow-roll phase ends at $m_\phi t \simeq 16$, after which $\phi$ starts to oscillate.
 The right panel of Fig.~\ref{fig: inflaton} shows the time evolution of the Hubble parameter.

 Given the result of the Hubble parameter as shown in the right panel of Fig.~\ref{fig: inflaton}, the motion of $\sigma$ is obtained by solving the equation of motion (\ref{eq:sigmaEoM}).
 The initial value of $\sigma$ and its velocity, $\sigma_0$ and $\dot{\sigma}_0$, are set to be the potential minimum at the initial time and its velocity, respectively: